 About Montague Island

 Montague Island is a small, remote region within the Gulf of Alaska that borders the Pacific Ocean.
 The cabin is positioned at the edge of a woodland-like forest with large marshes and low hills in its distance.

 There is an abundance of wildlife in the area.
 This includes migratory waterfowl, Sitka black-tail deer, and brown bears (learn more about safety around bears).

-Guests should be aware that the cabin sits within the Chugach National Forest, however some of the land on Montegue Island is owned by the Chugach Alaska Corporation.
-Access to these lands requires permission from the corporation.
-Contact the Cordova Ranger District at (907) 424-7661 for a detailed map of land ownership in the area.Access to the cabin is by float plane or boat.
-The easiest access to the cabin is at high tide.
-Click here for local tide tables.
+The cabin is located within the Chugach National Forest, but some of the land on Montegue Island is owned by the Chugach Alaska Corporation.
+If you would like to go to these lands, please contact the Cordova Ranger District at (907) 424-7661 for a detailed map of land ownership in the area.
+The cabin is reached by float plane or boat.
+The easiest access to the cabin is during high tide.